kwahoo2/DualSPHysics/README.md

 <h4 align="center"><a href="http://www.dual.sphysics.org" target="_blank">DualSPHysics</a> is based on the Smoothed Particle Hydrodynamics model named <a href="http://www.sphysics.org" target="_blank">SPHysics</a>.</h4>

 <h4 align="center">The code is developed to study free-surface flow phenomena where Eulerian methods can be difficult to apply, such as waves or impact of dam-breaks on off-shore structures.
-DualSPHysics is a set of C++, <a href="https://developer.nvidia.com/cuda-zone" target="_blank">CUDA</a> and Java codes designed to deal with real-life engineering problems.</h4>
+DualSPHysics is a set of C++, <a href="https://developer.nvidia.com/cuda-zone" target="_blank">CUDA</a> (replaced with <a href="https://rocm.docs.amd.com/en/latest/" target="_blank">AMD ROCm</a> in this fork) and Java codes designed to deal with real-life engineering problems.</h4>

+# This is a fork adjusted for AMD ROCm

 # Instructions for regular users